Picking up from last time –

 Yet, he was so unbelievably cool about everything!
 He was all, “Eh, what’s writing another song?
 I write all the time.
 It’s okay to throw one out.”

 At some point when I was telling him how sorry I was about everything (and how I couldn’t believe how nice he was being), he explained, “What’s the point in being a jerk to you?
 Yeah, this could’ve been an easier process.
 But there’s no need to make you feel bad.
-It’s not gonna be productive or make it easy for us to write together.”
+That’s not gonna be productive or make it easy for us to write together.”

 He seems like a fantastic example of the way I *want* to treat people.
 He embodies the whole idea of “when angry, be kind.
 When hurt, be kind.
 Whenever, be kind.”
+[Even though I also want to be the person who’s not making people be kind to them in spite of me doing something to make them angry or hurt etc.]

-I am apparently, unfortunately not that evolved.
+I am apparently, unfortunately not as evolved as he is.

 I thought that over the past couple of years I had been becoming a better person.
 I’ve been putting work into being more patient, kind, and understanding – into trying to stay calm and really understand people and situations before jumping to emotional glah-ness.
 I really thought I was becoming this super cool lovely grown up.

-Well, BMI shows me I am not.
+Well, BMI shows me potentially I am not.

 Anyway, getting back to the story at hand – Composer number two is incredibly cool.
 He even brings me back food when he runs out to get some while I’m finishing up lyrics for our song.